howardt12345/website-v3/public/content/projects/OutstemWasteWizard21.md

 showInProjects: true
 ---

-Developed for the OutStem Front-end Challenge for Summer 2021.
-It uses React and Material UI components, with animations handled by Framer Motion.
+Developed for the OutStem Front-end Challenge for Summer 2021, using React and Material UI components and animations with Framer Motion.